tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.9.3

+-  Created Help component;
+-  Added Help component to Documents, explaining the contacts functionality;
+-  Clients now can be registered with no contacts checking;
+-  Now RegisterClients properly checks for just one: registryMU or registryES;

 ### Version 1.9.2